fpgadeveloper/microzed-qgige/README.md

 microzed-qgige
 ==============

+### This repo has moved

+This repo has been merged into the [Ethernet FMC Zynq GEM repo](https://github.com/fpgadeveloper/ethernet-fmc-zynq-gem "Ethernet FMC Zynq GEM repo") in an effort to group similar example designs into a common repository and simplify code maintenance.
+Please use the linked repository for the latest sources.

 Example design for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") on the [MicroZed](http://microzed.org "MicroZed") and [MicroZed FMC Carrier](http://zedboard.org/product/microzed-fmc-carrier "MicroZed FMC Carrier").